Tamalpais Community Services District

 Your Medicare coverage will combine with your current coverage for a single comprehensive health plan.
 You will retain your current benefits, but your monthly premiums will likely decrease.
 Medicare will become your primary payor with Kaiser or Blue Cross becoming the secondary payor.
 You are responsible for any payments owed after what Medicare and your insurance carrier pay.

 Please contact your health plan provider for more information specific to your individual situation.

 Medicare Premium Reimbursement

-If you are eligible for a Benefit Plan subsidy the County will reimburse your base Medicare Part B premium.
+If you are receiving a subsidy from the District, the District will reimburse your base Medicare Part B premium.
 The date of your enrollment in Medicare and/or Social Security benefits determines your base premium for Medicare Part B in 2017:

 - Members who enroll in Medicare Part B on or after January 1, 2016, or who are not receiving Social Security benefits regardless of when they enroll in Medicare, have a base premium of $134.

 - Members who were enrolled in Medicare Part B on or before December 31, 2015 and were receiving Social Security benefits as of that date have a lower base premium ($109 on average).

 You will see the reimbursement as a line item on your monthly deposit confirmation.
 While your actual Medicare Part B premium may be different, the District only reimburses up to the base premium applicable to your situation.